kindrowboat/kindrobot.ca/content/post/2023-01-06-README-depressive-episode.md

 ## About (my) depression

-I have been diagnosed with bipolar I with a generalized anxiety disorder (GAD) component.
-I'm under the care of doctors and counsellors who are aware of the diagnosis and prescript appropriate medicines and therapies.
+I have been diagnosed with bipolar II with a generalized anxiety disorder (GAD) component.
+I'm under the care of doctors and counsellors who are aware of the diagnosis and prescribe appropriate medicines and therapies.
 Despite this, I still have regular depressive episodes.
 These episodes can have obvious triggers, but often they don't.
 They generally occur about once every three months and last one to four weeks.